RConsortium/RBusiness/README.md

 The goal of R/Business is the promotion and support of the R programming environment and the R ecosystem in business practices and business research.
 This is done through:

-1. A common collaboration platform
+1. Development of a community-based collaboration platform
 2. Organization and sponsorship of events
+3. Research on relevant topics in the intersection of business/accounting and technology
+4. Development of openly available courses/tutorials
-3. Development and maintenance of R packages
+5. Development and maintenance of R packages
-4. Education and promotion about the uses for the R ecosystem for business/accounting

 ## Interested in contributing?